robertschank/robertschank.github.io/index.md

 **Close with gratitude** - Thank the part for whatever it allowed or shared, and let it know you'll check in again.

 </div>

+**Modified from the original:** Writing *to* your parts, and drawing them can help along the ability to step back, observe, and interact.
+The original exercise in No Bad Parts could be described as closer to a meditation than a journaling method.